Table of contents

 O Soto Gari Solo Drill - 510 Judo

 When reaping, leg contact should be between back of knees.
 While reaping don’t forget to pull leg backwards while pushing upper body forward.
 Also, don’t forget to destabilize opponent by moving him on leg that will be reaped.
-Also, don’t forget to be placed next to opponent and not in front of him with a distance.
+Also, don’t forget to place yourself next to the opponent and not in front of him with a distance.

 video